borregaio/team-profile-generator/README.md

 ### HTML Output:

 - Generates a sample HTML file that displays concise summaries for each team member.
+You can find a sample [here](./output/team.html).

 ### Tested Functionality: